kralrindo/R5SDK-Ported-Maps/readme.txt

 Other credits:

-Repak, 010 Respawn Templates, Legion, RSX and Model Converter: rexx#1287, IcePixelx#4931, Rika#1525
+Repak, 010 Respawn Templates, Legion, RSX and Model Converter: rexx, IcePixelx, Rika, AmosModz

 How to use REPak to make custom asset rpaks for R5Reloaded.
 Note: This part is for how to port Season 4-6 Apex assets, not for custom models